RPiOVN/p2pvps-server/specifications/high-level-overview.md

 * Marketplace
 * Testing

-See more details in the [Server Specification](server-specification.md).
+See more details in the [Marketplace Specification](marketplace-specification.md).

 *The Server* is the collection of files necessary to create the website (content), the database models, and the REST APIs needed for the Client software and the Marketplace software to communicate and coordinate.
 It is composed of the following